JonathanMEdwards/subtext10/doc/language.md

 ```
 The item `x` is defined as an input by being followed with a colon, whereas `y` is defined as an output by being followed by an equals sign.
 The item `x` can be modified by the user or a program.
 But the item `y` is read-only — it is automatically computed from the value of `x` whenever it changes.
 Note that the UI will display the computed value of `y` on a line underneath it.

 This is like a spreadsheet: cells containing a formula are outputs, and cells containing just values are inputs.
 But unlike a spreadsheet, input cells also have formulas (`0` in this example) which compute the _initial value_ of the cell.
 Unlike in spreadsheets, new items are often dynamically created, and so their inputs need to be given some initial value, which can be computed with a formula.
-In program structures, the initial value of inputs serve as convenient default values.
-Input formulas execute once when the structure is created, whereas output formulas execute whenever anything they depend on changes.
+In program blocks, the initial value of inputs serve as convenient default values.
+Input formulas execute once when the block is created, whereas output formulas execute whenever anything they depend on changes.

 Note that the terms input and output mean different things in computational notebooks like Jupyter, where an input is a formula and the paired output is its value.
 Notebooks do not let the user directly edit a value as can be done with non-formula cells in a spreadsheet and input items in Subtext.